aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 ## Sidebar

-The navigation sidebar for the sub-parts renders the
+The navigation sidebar for the sub-parts renders the:

 * list of tabs for the sub-parts
 * meta data (mtime, ctime, editor)